fdac20/news/README.md

-* Class Participation – 15%: students are expected to read all material covered in a week and come to class prepared to take part in the classroom discussions.
-Responding to other student questions (issues) counts as classroom participation.
+* Class Participation – 15%: students are expected to read all material covered in a week and come to class prepared to take part in the classroom discussions (online).
+Asking and responding to other student questions (issues) counts as a key factor for classroom participation.
+With online format and collaborative nature of the projects, this should not be hard to accomplish.

 * Assignments - 40%: Each assignment will involve writing (or modifying a template of) a small Python program.